All you need to know about transcranial Direct Current Stimulation (tDCS)

 tDCS delivers a gentle electric current through two electrodes placed on the scalp.
 This is what a tDCS headset looks like:

-A brief history of brain stimulation
+A brief history of brain stimulation and tDCS

 Greek and Roman physicians observed that electric currents could relieve headache and joint pain.
 They used electric discharges from the “torpedo fish”!
 (Largus, 1529)